 The extracts given below raise interesting issues about how levels of language skill and levels of effective intelligence are related

 Flowers for Algernon by Daniel Keyes (1959) tells the story of Charlie, who was born with a very low intelligence.
 He has a very simple job, and goes to classes to help his mental handicap.
-Through these classes, he becomes involved with a research programme testing drugs to improve intelligence.
-The drugs are remarkably successful, and Charlie changes radically.
+Through these classes, he becomes involved with a research programme testing medical procedures to improve intelligence.
+These procedures are remarkably successful, and Charlie changes radically.

 progris riport 2 — martch 4